 - Ci: This field indicates the presence of a PH field for the Serving Cell with ServCellIndex i as specified in TS 38.331 [5].
 The Ci field set to 1 indicates that a PH field for the Serving Cell with ServCellIndex i is reported.
 The Ci field set to 0 indicates that a PH field for the Serving Cell with ServCellIndex i is not reported;

-- Ei: This field indicates the presence of a PCMAX,f,c for assumed PUSCH field for the Serving Cell with ServCellIndex i as specified in TS 38.331 [5].
-The Ei field set to 1 indicates that a PCMAX,f,c for assumed PUSCH field for the Serving Cell with ServCellIndex i is reported when the Ci field is set to 1.
-The Ei field set to 0 indicates that a PCMAX,f,c for assumed PUSCH field for the Serving Cell with ServCellIndex i is not reported.
-For the E-UTRA Serving Cell, the corresponding Ei field is set to 0;
+- Ek: This field indicates the presence of a PCMAX,f,c for assumed PUSCH field of the kth Serving Cell.
+The Serving Cells for which Ci field is set to 1 and PCell are indexed sequentially starting with PCell and followed by other Serving cells in ascending order of ServCellIndex i as specified in TS 38.331 [5].
+The Ek field set to 1 indicates that a PCMAX,f,c for assumed PUSCH field for the kth Serving Cell is reported.
+The Ek field set to 0 indicates that a PCMAX,f,c for assumed PUSCH field for the kth Serving Cell is not reported.
+For the E-UTRA Serving Cell, the corresponding Ek field is set to 0;

 - R: Reserved bit, set to 0;